LJS1/SSS-2023-A2/README.md

 NOTE: The currently present ```subset_data.csv``` and ```subset_requirements.txt``` were used by us for analysis.
 Running ```create_subset.py``` would overwrite those files and generate new datasets.

 5. Copy these two files in the bandit folder and the safety folder.
+Copy the ```subset_data.csv``` into the graphs folder.

 # Running Bandit4Mal